 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

 The Ph.D. program is designed for students planning an academic career.
-A recent surveyed showed that graduates with political science degrees have higher average salaries than graduates in all other social sciences excluding economics, and the University of Iowa’s political science department organizes career workshops for its students throughout the year.
+A recent surveyed showed that graduates with political science degrees have higher average salaries than graduates in all other social sciences, excluding economics.
+The Department of Political Science organizes career workshops for its students throughout the year.
 The workshops are led by former political science students who have achieved distinction in business, law, campaign operations, local government, elected office, or other fields.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.